 • You must remain at the scene of the accident.

 • Ensure that any other motorists, passengers, or pedestrians who may have been injured in the accident receive immediate assistance.

 • If necessary, contact the police and emergency responders.

 • Observe the accident scene and collect evidence.

 • Contact an experienced attorney

-Speak With an Experienced Lakeland Personal Injury Attorney
+Speak With an Experienced Florida Personal Injury Attorney

 If you’ve been injured in an auto accident that was caused by somebody else’s negligence, the first thing to do is seek medical treatment.
 The second thing to do is hire a personal injury attorney to protect your rights.
 Don’t give a recorded statement to the negligent party’s insurance company or accept a settlement until you’ve had a chance to speak with a personal injury attorney.

 For over 12 years, Tania Rivas and the Rivas Law Group have been representing clients in Lutz, Lakeland, Winter Haven, and other Central Florida communities in a wide range of personal injury litigation.
 We won’t let you fall victim to the insurance company’s trickery — we’ll fight aggressively to get you the biggest cash settlement possible.